Martini-Force-Field-Initiative/Bartender/README.md

 Note that the "dihe" line containes 2 numbers for the rmsd.
 These are both maximum values, for the simple-periodic and one for the Ryckaert-Bellemans function.

+### Licenses

+Bartender is open source, under LGPLv3.

+The Bartender Logo is Copyright (c) Rocio Araya employing the [Dancing Script](https://github.com/impallari/DancingScript) font by Impalary Type, under the the Open Font License.
+The logo is under a [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).